Hamid-Manouchehri/Hamid-Manouchehri-1.github.io/README.md

 <p style="margin: 1% 5% 1% 5%">
 This is <i>Hamid Manouchehri</i>.
 I have a bachelor's degree in <u>electrical engineering</u> (control engineering) and a master's degree in <u>mechatronics engineering</u> from the University of Tehran.
 During my academic experience, I was able to acquire the necessary knowledge and skills to conduct research in the field of robotics. <br>

-After completing my master's thesis on simulating bimanual manipulation using two UR5 manipulators (<a href="https://hamid-manouchehri.github.io/Development-and-Simulation-of-Bimanual-Object-Manipulation/">link</a>), I now have a comprehensive understanding of simulation, dynamic modeling, kinematics, control, algorithms and planning.
+After completing my master's thesis on simulating <b>bimanual manipulation</b> using two UR5 manipulators (<a href="https://hamid-manouchehri.github.io/Development-and-Simulation-of-Bimanual-Object-Manipulation/">link</a>), I now have a comprehensive understanding of simulation, dynamic modeling, kinematics, control, algorithms and planning.
 I have also had the opportunity to work as part of a team and learn the necessary soft skills.
 What I really like about robotics is the close intersection between theorical formulation and experimental validation.

 <pre>
         <b>Research interests</b>:

             * Manipulator (Mobile / Fixed)               * Robot Control Algorithms
             * Locomotion (Wheeled / Legged)              * Simulation & Dynamic Modeling